 An examination of the design, implementation and evaluation of effective training programs in organizations based on modern learning theory and principles of adult learning.

 PSY 525 Measurement of Individual Difference

-An examination of classical test theory, measurement, and standards of psychological testing that is the foundation for the ethical and professional assessment of individual difference.
+An examination of classical test theory, measurement and standards of psychological testing that are the foundation for the ethical and professional assessment of individual difference.
 Topics include the application to the areas of employee selection, performance and training.

 PSY 530 Organizational Theory

 An examination of the structures and social systems of organizations through current theories and case studies.
 Topics include: organizational power and politics, organizational roles and norms, policy formation, and organizational justice, or the fair treatment of employees in organizations.